rubensanroman/react-native-wordpress-api/README.md

 ## JWT Authentication

-I built a simple login form that asks the api for a JWT token and then save it in the device local storage.
+I built a simple login form that asks the api for a JWT token which then will be stored in the device local storage.

 ![iOs and Android screens](assets/github/screens1.png)